kelvinduybui/RFM-Based-Customer-Segmentation-for-Retail-Company-Insights./README.md

 ![Image](https://github.com/kelvinduybui/RFM-Segmentation-for-Retail-Customer-Insights-Python/blob/main/Images/Customer%20count.png?raw=true)

 #### Key Takeaway:
-Champions and Hibernating Customers are the largest groups, while Cannot Lose Them and Promising are the smallest—showing a strong engaged base but also many inactive customers, highlighting both retention and reactivation opportunities.
+**Champions** and **Hibernating Customers** are the **largest** groups, while **Cannot Lose Them** and **Promising** are the **smallest**, showing a strong engaged base but also many inactive customers, highlighting both retention and reactivation opportunities.

 ![Image](https://github.com/kelvinduybui/RFM-Segmentation-for-Retail-Customer-Insights-Python/blob/main/Images/RFM%20by%20segment.png?raw=true)

 #### Key Takeaway:
-The clear differences across segments highlight the potential for creating more granular sub-segmentation to better tailor customer strategies.
+The clear differences across segments highlight the potential for creating more granular **sub-segmentation** to better tailor customer strategies.

-To simplify the problem, we’ll group 11 segments into 4 groups, based on the similarities from the above distributions, 4 groups are:
+👉 To simplify the problem, we’ll group 11 segments into 4 groups, based on the similarities from the above distributions, 4 groups are:
-- The Elite Customers: Champions, Loyal
+- **The Elite Customers:** Champions, Loyal
-- The Potential Stars: Promising, New Customers, Potential Loyalist, Need Attention
+- **The Potential Stars:** Promising, New Customers, Potential Loyalist, Need Attention
-- The Fading Ones: At Risk, About to Sleep, Hibernating
+- **The Fading Ones:** At Risk, About to Sleep, Hibernating
-- The Silent Crowd: Cannot Lose Them, Lost Customers
+- **The Silent Crowd:** Cannot Lose Them, Lost Customers

 ### Segments to groups